-Validated MALDI-TOF and Sequence Database for Environmental Isolate Identification
+Validated MALDI-TOF and Sequence Databases for Environmental Isolate Identification

-Identification systems are only effective when they reference an accurate and validated microbial database as the reference. is only as good as the of information used as the reference.
+Identification systems are only effective when they reference an accurate and validated microbial database.
 Our validated MALDI-TOF and sequence databases are renowned for being the most extensive in the industry for environmental microbial contaminants, allowing you to achieve the highest accuracy rate for species identification.